dingnan/angular10-lib-showcase/README.md

-# Angular10 Library and Showcase project
+# Angular ibrary and Showcase project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.